PacificBiosciences/pbpipeline-helloworld-resources/README.md

 # pbpipeline-helloworld-resources

-Example SMRT Link `bundle` extension of Pipeline resources used by smrtflow and pbsmrtpipe in SMRT Link
+Example SMRT Link `bundle` extension of Pipeline resources used by smrtflow and pbsmrtpipe in SMRT Link.

 ## Registered Core Resources

 - Custom *Tool Contracts* are defined using Tool Contract interface defined in [pbcommand](https://github.com/PacificBiosciences/pbcommand).
 Examples exes are in `bin`.
-Then can be emitted to (static) JSON files using `$EXE --emit-tool-contract`.
+Then can be emitted to (static) JSON files using `$EXE --emit-tool-contract` or `$EXE emit-tool-contracts` if using the `registry` model.
 - Custom *Pipelines* are defined in `custom_pipelines.py` and can be emitted to a (static) JSON form by running `python custom_pipelines.py resolved-pipeline-templates`.
-- Custom Pipeline Template Presets are groupings of task options for a specific pipeline id.
+- Custom *Pipeline Template Presets* are groupings of task options for a specific pipeline id.
+- Custom *Chunk Operators* are XML mappings of how a task is scatter/gathered.
+See the [pbsmrtpipe docs](pbsmrtpipe.readthedocs.org) for details on the Chunking Framework

-Other custom view rule resources:
+Other custom view rules and resources:

 - Pipeline Template View Rules
 - Report View Rules

 ## Requirements and Install